Every email consists of a local name and a domain name, separated by the @ sign.

 - Local names do not start with a

-unique email is real local name + “@” + domain
+Get all email real local names first (real local name + “@” + domain).
+Then count uniques.

 class Solution: def numUniqueEmails(self, emails: List[str]) -> int: uniques = set() for email in emails: real_email = self.get_real_email(email) uniques.add(real_email) return len(uniques) def get_real_email(self, email): local_name, domain = email.split('@') local_name = local_name.split('+') local_name = local_name.replace('.', '') return local_name + '@' + domain